velocyto-team/velocyto.py/doc/tutorial/cli.rst

 --------------------

 The general purpose command to start the pipeline for read counting is ``velocyto run``.
+However, for some of the most commonly used scRNA-seq chemistry and analysis pipelines, we provide a set of ready-to-use subcommands.
+These subcommands are just wrappers of ``velocyto run`` that take care to passing the right option and that expect, and better check that the correct combinations of inputs for each technique is provided.

+Please regard these subcommands are tested, and they are the recommended way to use velocyto if you are unsure of all the options to pass to ``velocyto run``.
+For more flexibility ``velocyto run`` can be used directly.
+For custom techniuqes the user may want to consider modification of the counting pipeline allowed by the :ref:`Logic interface <logicapi>`.

 The ``run`` defaults are appropriate for the analysis of both 10X Genomics v1/v2 and InDrops 3' chemistry.

 A typical use of ``run`` is: